LunarResearch/SystemResearch/README.md

 Windows Vista or higher, only 64-bit.

-Recommended to use with Windows 10 or Windows 11.
+Recommended to use with Windows 10 or Windows 11.⋅⋅
-!_Note: The FDUI0Input.sys driver does not work on Windows 11 24H2 (build 26100 and newer)._
+_Note: The FDUI0Input.sys driver does not work on Windows 11 24H2 (build 26100 and newer)._

 ## Features